 PCN Objectives

-There are 40 PCNs operating throughout Alberta with more than 3,800 family physicians, and more than 1,400 other health practitioners.
-At any given time there are hundreds of PCN family doctors accepting new patients.
+There are 39 PCNs operating throughout Alberta, with more than 4,300 family physicians and more than 1700 other health practitioners.
+At any given time, many PCN family doctors are accepting new patients.
 Research shows that patients who regularly visit a family doctor are healthier and live longer.

 Primary Care Networks across the province provide services that best meet the needs of their patient populations.
 With this being said, provincial objectives were set for all PCNs.
 These are: